A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks

 In this context, $V$ represents a current estimate of the cost-to-go function, which approximates the cost of reaching the closest goal state from a given state.
 Equation (1) describes how to compute $V'(s)$, a refined and potentially more accurate estimate for the cost from state $s$, by incorporating the immediate cost and the estimated cost from successor states.
 This process can be viewed as a single step of value iteration, effectively improving an existing heuristic function.
 The resulting function $V'(s)$, after one or more such refinement steps, can then seamlessly serve as an effective heuristic function for A* search.

-However, representing $J$ as a lookup table is too memory intensive for problems with large state spaces.
+Nonetheless, representing $V$ as a lookup table is too memory-intensive for problems with large state spaces.
 For instance, the Rubik's cube has $4.3 \times 10^{19}$ possible states.
-Therefore, we turn to approximate value iteration \citep{bertsekas1996neuro} where $J$ is represented as a parameterized function, $\ctgfunc$, with parameters $\ctgparams$.
+Therefore, we turn to approximate value iteration \citep{bertsekas1996neuro} where $V$ is represented as a parameterized function, $\ctgfunc$, with parameters $\ctgparams$.
 We choose to represent $\ctgfunc$ as a deep neural network (DNN).
 The parameters $\ctgparams$ are learned by using stochastic gradient descent to minimize a loss function.
 For a specific state $s$, the loss is computed as:

 Where $\ctgparams^-$ are the parameters for the ``target'' DNN that is used to compute the updated cost-to-go.
 The term ``target'' arises because $v_{\ctgparams^-}(A(s,a))$ (and consequently the entire $\min$ term) provides a temporarily stationary target value for the loss function.
 This mechanism, originating from deep Q-networks \cite{mnih2015human}, decouples the computation of the target from the current network being optimized, which has been shown to result in a more stable training process.
 The parameters $\ctgparams^-$ are periodically updated to $\ctgparams$ during training.
-While we cannot guarantee convergence to $j_*$, approximate value iteration has been shown to approximate $j_*$ \cite{bertsekas1996neuro}.
+While we cannot guarantee convergence to $v_*$, approximate value iteration has been shown to approximate $v_*$ \cite{bertsekas1996neuro}.
 During training, this loss is minimized over a batch of sampled states from the environment.
 This combination of deep neural networks and approximate value iteration is referred to as deep approximate value iteration (DAVI).